HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 may be used to compute common groups of artifacts which are needed to report other populations.

 Supporting populations **should not** be reported in production measures, but may be reported when testing or under other circumstances.
-A Measure Consumer that recieves a report containing a supporting population **should** simply ignore or perhaps even discard it from the stored MeasureReport resource.
+A Measure Consumer that receives a report containing a supporting population **should** simply ignore or perhaps even discard it from the stored MeasureReport resource.
 These are like extra subtotals in spreadsheets, helpful for computing a final total, but not essential.